How to Start a Speech or Presentation – 2023 update

 - Go back to and conclude your story near the end of your presentation.

-Watch this technique in action: See how designer Danit Peleg starts off her speech with a short anecdote that sets the scene.
+Watch this technique in action: See how designer Danit Peleg starts a speech with a story that sets the scene.

 How to start a speech or presentation – Option 2: Ask a question